 6. This field of nursing practice utilizes a dynamic process (assessment, planning, implementation, and evaluation) in the provision of continuous care until termination is implicit.

-- Promotes and motivates change in the community in their health practices and lifestyle behaviours for them to promote and maintain good health, be knowledgeable and has initiative in accessing health services
+- Promotes and motivates change in the community in their health practices and lifestyle behaviors for them to promote and maintain good health, be knowledgeable and has the initiative in accessing health services

 - Inculcates self- reliance to brought about development and improvement in the community